delicious. produce awards 2021 winners

 delicious. has collaborated with Vic’s Premium Quality Meat on the curation of 2021’s Produce to You box.
 This is a selection of Australia’s best produce – including, cheese, meat and wine – that can be purchased online and delivered nationally.
 For more information on how to order the Produce to You box, head to delicious.com.au/producetoyou

 Barossa Valley Cheese Company, SA – aged La Dame

 Victoria McClurg and her mother Frances have been making and selling artisan cheese in the Barossa Valley since 2003.
 They specialise in hand-making a range of cheese with locally sourced cow’s and goat’s milk.
-The winning cheese, La Dame, is a four-year-aged goat’s cheese that offers a perfect balance of a nutty, creamy flavour with a bitey finish.
+The winning cheese, La Dame, is a four-year-aged goat’s cheese.
+It offers a perfect balance of a nutty, creamy flavour with a bitey finish.